 This gives you time and space to focus on one vendor at a time.

 Log all delivery and shipment details

 Keep account of each and every small detail like time, quantity, and the person who signed for it, etc.

 Make sure your store is completely secure and check on any action that might lead to losses at your store.

 Having an inventory management system is considered to play a good part in cutting down different types of errors that might lead to retail shrinkage.
-When your inventory management system is integrated with a good accounting software, it becomes all the more efficient.
+When your inventory management system is integrated with good accounting software, it becomes all the more efficient.

 Primaseller provides retailers a software platform that automatically manages and updates inventory across all your channels of sale even while you are not monitoring.
-It is also integrated with good accounting softwares like Quickbooks and Tally so that you get accurate, real-time financial accounts.
+It is also integrated with good accounting software like Quickbooks and Tally so that you get accurate, real-time financial accounts.